cewing/training.gotg/source/installation.rst

     C:\> cd Plone41
     C:\Plone41> bin\instance.exe fg

-.. class:: incremental
+.. class:: incremental note

 If you get an error asking you to stop the instance first, find and delete C:\Plone41\var\instance.pid and C:\Plone41\var\instance.lock

-.. class:: incremental
+.. class:: incremental note

 You may wish to make a shortcut to the `Services` panel on your desktop to save time.
 We'll be in there quite often